Avoid Cooling Problems With Spring HVAC Maintenance

 Check that all supply/return air grills and vents are open and debris-free.
 It’s a good idea to use the vacuum to remove any pet hair or debris that may have accumulated during the winter season, as well as any obstructions that may have impeded adequate circulation to and from your air handler.

 B-Cool Air Conditioning & Heating Inc. is among one of the best HVAC companies in Jacksonville, FL.
-They have the best HVAC contractors in Jacksonville who provide expert, reliable service to their customers.
-Call at (904)-375-9769 or send a mail at email@example.com.
+They have the best HVAC Contractor in Lakeside who provides expert, reliable service to their customers.
+Call (904)-375-9769 or send a mail to [email protected].